mgamio/blog/_posts/2023-11-11-web-dev-project-breakdown.md

 1.-Define Project Objectives:

 - Clearly understand the project's goals and objectives.
 - Identify the desired outcomes and functionalities.
+In this point, for example, when your current backend infrastructure cannot support the required functionalities.
+Then, you could face new developments or reformulate your requirements.

 2.-Create a Project Scope: